Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Experimental setup

 \subsection{Quantum benchmarks collection and classification}

-The fast development of quantum computing systems dictates the necessity for an all-including and standardized benchmark suite, that can serve to test quantum devices as well as compilation techniques, and in general, any part(s) of the full-stack.
-We tried to fill that gap by collecting several types of quantum circuits used as benchmarks from various sources \cite{li2020qasmbench,OpenQASMall,Queko,ZulehnerCircuits, moller2020cross,DiogoRandomCirc,MicrosoftQuantum,Qiskit,QuTechPython,cirq_developers_2022_6599601, 1608.03355,sivarajah2020t,cross2018ibm, 196882c3786049668004cfb4f9748f56, wille2008revlib} and translating them to different available high- and low-level languages.
+The fast development of quantum computing systems dictates the necessity for an all-including and standardized benchmark suite that can serve to test quantum devices as well as compilation techniques, and in general, any part(s) of the full stack.
+To address this issue, we collected various types of quantum circuits used as benchmarks from a large number of sources \cite{li2020qasmbench,OpenQASMall,Queko,ZulehnerCircuits, moller2020cross,DiogoRandomCirc,MicrosoftQuantum,Qiskit,QuTechPython,cirq_developers_2022_6599601, 1608.03355,sivarajah2020t,cross2018ibm, 196882c3786049668004cfb4f9748f56, wille2008revlib} written in and translated to different available high- and low-level languages.
 An overview of our open-source benchmark suite called QBench \cite{qbench} is shown in Fig. \ref{fig:benchcol}.